Psylonge/Roblox-Parkour-Framework/README.md

-# Roblox Parkour Kit 👟
+# Roblox Parkour Framework 👟

-an open source parkour kit created to be a organized & modular, which can assist devs creating a movement based roblox game.
+an open source parkour Framework created to be a organized & modular, which can assist devs creating a movement based roblox game.
 (future updates will be posted to include more types of movement and procedural animations) and  (Expect Bugs now for first few versions)

 📝 (Note: No animations currently implemented for the moment)